 Number of Scholarships

-Under the initial scholarship agreement, four BStrath scholarships will be awarded in academic years 2016-17 and 2017-18.
+Under the initial scholarship agreement, one BStrath scholarship will be awarded in academic years 2019-20 and 2020-21.

 The Beit Trust was established in 1906 by the will of Mr Alfred Beit, a financier and a director of the British South Africa Company.
 The Trust initially existed solely to create railways in Northern and Southern Rhodesia, but was later reconstituted to benefit education, health, welfare and the environment in Malawi, Zimbabwe and Zambia.

-For further information on the work of the Beit Trust in education is available here: http://www.beittrust.org.uk/Scholarships.htm
+Find out more about the work of the Beit Trust in education.

 The Beit Strathclyde (BStrath) Scholarships were set up in 2016 to attract and select Engineering students from Malawi, Zambia and Zimbabwe who demonstrate the greatest potential to become leaders, decision-makers and opinion-formers in their home countries.